Lexizz7/aeds1-cc/README.md

 # Algorithms and Data Structures I (2021)
 This repository contains works made by me to Algorithms and Data Structures I at PUC Minas first period.

-## This is a can help people that are studying C now
+## This can help people that are studying C now

 ## Content
 1. Basic functions/procedures